Robert A. Sloan is a San Francisco-based science fiction writer, art writer, art teacher, artist, artisan, and Renaissance man.

 Richeson Semi-Hard Square Pastels

-These got some pretty good reviews from my friends on http://www.wetcanvas.com and the slick ads in magazines and catalogs impressed me with the color range.
-There seemed to be plenty of good blues and greens in the full range 120 color sets.
+These got some pretty good reviews from my friends on WetCanvas.com, and the slick ads in magazines and catalogs impressed me with the color range.
+There seemed to be plenty of good blues and greens in the full range of 120 color sets.
 So I decided back in October 2009 to replace my 96 NuPastels with a more lightfast product.

-Cost decided me between Caran d'Ache Polychromos hard pastels and Richeson's semi-hard square pastels, the Richeson product was $70 less even at Blick.
-I got a good coupon so I got them even less than Blick's usual great price and went for the full range 120 color set.
-I'm one of those pastelists who likes having all the colors and the 120 color set was under $100 with the coupon I had, so I went for the big one.
+Cost decided me between Caran d'Ache Polychromos hard pastels and Richeson's semi-hard square pastels; the Richeson product was $70 less even at Blick.
+I got a good coupon, so I got them even less than Blick's usual great price and went for the full-range 120-color set.
+I'm one of those pastelists who likes having all the colors, and the 120-color set was under $100 with the coupon I had, so I went for the big one.

 Another factor that decided me was convenience.
 Sometimes having a product come in two or three trays in a large set means finding space to lay out all the trays separately.
-Richeson's full range 120 color set comes in a large flat wood box and all the colors were on one level -- very simple to flip open the lid and start painting, rather than having to find a place to set the other trays to get at the bottom one.
+Richeson's full-range 120-color set comes in a large flat wood box, and all the colors were on one level—very simple to flip open the lid and start painting, rather than having to find a place to set the other trays to get at the bottom one.

 Most sets like this come with styrene trays to hold each stick firmly.
-Trouble with the styrene trays is that they're hard to get the sticks out of and prone to getting dented or cracked.
+The trouble with the styrene trays is that they're hard to get the sticks out of and prone to getting dented or cracked.
 Richeson packs these pastels securely in slotted dense foam, even if the photo at Dick Blick looked like a typical black styrene tray.
 The inside of the lid has a foam pad too, so these are cushioned in all four directions by good foam.

 It was worth the wait.

 Where the range of 120 colors falls short is in the light tints.
 There isn't a very light blue or green in it at all, no pale mint green or pale cloud blue or anything like it.
-So I am going to be supplementing this set with some chosen tints in Cretacolor Pastel Carre hard pastels, in order to have a full spectrum of light tints.
+So I am going to be supplementing this set with some chosen tints in Cretacolor Pastel Carre hard pastels in order to have a full spectrum of light tints.

-Isn't it just the thing that if you get a huge set of something, the first thing that happens is that you find it lacks some absolutely essential color!
-Fortunately a similar texture in the Cretacolor product and color Conte sticks will let me fill this out easily -- and the deep darks are better than the ones I had in my NuPastel set.
+Isn't it just the thing that if you get a huge set of something, the first thing that happens is that you find it lacks some absolutely essential color?
+Fortunately, a similar texture in the Cretacolor product and color Conte sticks will let me fill this out easily—and the deep darks are better than the ones I had in my NuPastel set.

 Their texture is quite hard.
-Like NuPastels, when you first use them, you're breaking the seal and some color may not come off at first.
-The best way to deal with that is to swipe the stick against a piece of sandpaper to get the coating off the end or the corner.
+Like NuPastels, when you first use them, you're breaking the seal, and some color may not come off at first.
+The best way to deal with that is to swipe the stick against a piece of sandpaper to get the coating off the end of the corner.
 The firmness is exactly what's needed for those early sketch lines and first layers of pastel on a heavily layered painting.

 These give better results on sanded paper than ordinary sketchbook paper, but that's true of all pastels.
 The "toothier" the paper, the more layers you can use and the less pressure you need to deposit pigment.

-Underpainting, Smudging and Drawing
+Underpainting, Smudging, and Drawing

 Above is an underpainting for a fruit still life I did in my sketchbook this afternoon, shortly after my Richesons arrived.
 I was stunned at how gigantic the box was, but once I flipped it open on the bed, I could see why.
 The sticks are only 1/4" wide square but they are quite long, 3 5/8" long.
-There's five rows of them in the big flat tray and instead of a more compact box, what you get is a big flat easily handled one-tray box with good padding.
+There are five rows of them in the big flat tray and instead of a more compact box, what you get is a big flat easily handled one-tray box with good padding.